Nunie123/data_engineering_on_gcp_book/ch_10_infrastructure_as_code.md

 Before allowing us to deploy our infrastructure, Terraform prints an execution plan with all of the actions it will take.
 This is especially useful when multiple engineers are working on the same infrastructure (as is often the case).
 If someone else has modified your infrastructure, but that change is not present in your files, you will see it in this execution plan.
 So be sure to actually read this plan, otherwise you could end up accidentally rolling back infrastructure your colleagues deployed.
 And no one wants to be that guy.

-But in this case, we see just the one change we were expecting, a new bucket is being added.
+But in this case, we see just the one change we were expecting: a new bucket is being added.
 So let's type "yes" and deploy our bucket:
 ``` Bash
   Enter a value: yes